SamGD111/documentation/content/applications/inventory_and_mrp/inventory.rst

 =========

 **Odoo Inventory** is both an inventory application and a warehouse management system, with an advanced barcode scanner app.
-Learn how to manage lead times, automate replenishments, and configure advanced routes like drop-shipping, cross-docks, etc.
+Learn how to manage lead times, automate replenishment, and configure advanced routes like drop-shipping, cross-docks, etc.

 .. seealso::